UltiimateDog/FluidMenu/README.md

 # Overlay System

-A lightweight, extensible overlay infrastructure for SwiftUI, designed to support context menus, popovers, and other floating UI elements with precise placement, custom animations, and advanced visual styling.
+A lightweight, extensible overlay infrastructure for SwiftUI, designed to support context menus, popovers, and other floating UI elements with precise placement, custom animations, and advanced visual styling — including full control over liquid glass color, custom images, and per-item text colors that are not possible with Apple’s built-in menus.

 <div align="center">
 <img src="Assets/FluidMenuPackageIcon.png" width="25%" />